courselabs/dotnetaz/labs/kubernetes/README.md

 - [labs/kubernetes/specs/update/deployment.yaml](./specs/update/deployment.yaml) - the Deployment object uses a label selector to find the Pods it manages

 Delete your application Pod and create the Deployment.
-Verify the app is still available at http://localhost:8099 and it's using the default environment name.
+Verify the app is still available at http://localhost:8099 and its using the default environment name.
 Then change your Deployment to load the ConfigMap into the Pod environment variables and redeploy.
 Do you need to delete anything this time?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).